USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

 -   Community Sensor Model (Lead: T. Hare)
 -   Community Sensor Model Bundle Adjustment (Lead: J. Maple)
 -   Contract NASA Ames to implement these same camera models in Ames Stereo Pipeline both to test this standard outside of Astrogeology and to help promote this standard across the community (Lead: T.
     Hare).

+#### Activities in FY 21:
+- Community Sensor Model
+- Contract NASA Ames to implement these same camera models in Ames Stereo Pipeline both to test this standard outside of Astrogeology and to help promote this standard across the community.

 #### Longer-term (5-year horizon):

--   Determine criteria for transitioning current ISIS sensor models into the CSM.
+-   ~~Determine criteria for transitioning current ISIS sensor models into the CSM.~~ (Executing in FY21)
 -   Determine a means to continue supporting historical data sets that rely on ISIS sensor models.
+- Determine whether dual sensor model development is a valuable method to support additional rigurous testing.

 ---